Crimson Desert Reportedly Suffered From Studio’s Inverted Hierarchy, Bad Leadership – Rumor

 Crimson Desert_05

-Crimson Desert may have sold many copies since its recent release, but a new report has indicated that its development may have been a troubled one.
+Crimson Desert has sold many copies since its recent release, but a new report has indicated that its development may have been a troubled one.
 Anonymous claims made by people claiming to be former Pearl Abyss employees working on the project have indicated that the open-world action adventure game may have suffered from a culture based on developers getting excessive influence, and leaders who “don’t acknowledge anyone who doesn’t share their exact mindset.”

 “In the middle of it, a director was pushed out in a power struggle and resigned, and once someone from an art background became the General Manager, they started overturning everything,” they wrote.
 “This person who became general manager is a general manager in name only; they are just a compliant subordinate.
 And every person in the team who holds a rank is just a compliant subordinate.
 Individual will?
 Personal opinion?
 They do not exist.
 That is why they can hold a rank.”